Skip to main content

 Home Detox:

-A popular option for those that think they can do it on their own.
+A popular option for those who think they can do it on their own.
 The long-term success rate as a result of home detox programs is dubious at best.

 • Focus: Detoxing at home without professional supervision is a method some people attempt, often due to privacy concerns or financial constraints.
 It is not a safe alternative to a medical detox.